MoonPoet/xaprb-src/content/blog/2008/how-to-leave-a-program-running-after-you-log-out.md

 ### Method 1: Job Control

 When I learned about job control in the [bash](http://linux.die.net/man/1/bash) shell, I was in the middle of an AI project on my [computer science department's](http://www.cs.virginia.edu/) servers.
 I had written a [LISP](http://clisp.cons.org/) program that simulated a little robot going from place to place delivering parts to an assembly line.
 The challenge was that he had to figure out the optimal route to do so, all the while never running out of fuel.
 (As it turns out, he was cursed by my professor with a small fuel tank.)
-The experiment was going to take at least 3 days -- he had a lot of learning to do and a lot of parts to deliver.
+The experiment was going to take at least 3 days---he had a lot of learning to do and a lot of parts to deliver.
 But I didn't realize this until I checked the next morning and saw his progress.
 What to do?

 After reading on the web, I learned that I could press Control-Z to suspend the job, and then 'bg' to make it run in the background!
 Success!
 Then I logged out.
 And my job died.
 FAIL.
 Moral: test first.